 From April to June 2021 we are consulting on Remote Auditing Good Practices.
 You can find the draft ISEAL guidance and information about the consultation here.

 In 2020, we held consultations to inform the revision of the ISEAL Credibility Principles.
 Read more about the Credibility Principles revision.

-We're also holding a consultation seeking input on the draft ISEAL good practice guide: a framework for improving sustainability impacts.
+We held a consultation ending in January 2021 on the draft ISEAL framework for improving sustainability strategies.
 Learn more about the consultation here.

 A consultation to develop the ‘ISEAL good practice guide on verification of jurisdictional claims’ closed in July 2020.
 You can learn more here.